Rube Goldberg: Film and television

 In 2005, the American alternative rock/indie band The Bravery released a video for their debut single, "An Honest Mistake," which features the band performing the song in the middle of a Rube Goldberg machine.

 In 1999, an episode of The X-Files was titled "The Goldberg Variation".
 The episode intertwined characters FBI agents Mulder and Scully, a simple apartment super, Henry Weems (Willie Garson) and an ailing young boy, Ritchie Lupone (Shia LaBeouf) in a real-life Goldberg device.

+In the ICarly (2007) episode "iDon’t Want to Fight", Spencer built a Rube Goldberg Machine to feed his fish.

+In the Suite Life on Deck episode "A London Carol", Cody built a Rube Goldberg Machine to help Zack wake up at six a.m.

 The 2010 music video "This Too Shall Pass – RGM Version" by the rock band OK Go features a machine that, after four minutes of kinetic activity, shoots the band members in the face with paint.
 "RGM" presumably stands for Rube Goldberg Machine.

 2012 The CBS show Elementary features a machine in its opening sequence.

 The 2012 Discovery Channel show Unchained Reaction pitted two teams against each other to create an elaborate Rube Goldberg machine.
 It was judged and executive-produced by Adam Savage and Jamie Hyneman, known for hosting the science entertainment series MythBusters.

 The 2014 web series Deadbeat on Hulu features an episode titled "The Ghost in the Machine," which features the protagonist Kevin helping the ghost of Rube Goldberg complete a contraption.
 It will bring his grandchildren together after they make a collection of random items into a machine that ends up systematically injuring two of his grandchildren so they end up in the same hospital and finally meet.